bdeckard92/dupUT/01-Class-Content/17-CS/README.md

 All of the different components of this regex have different responsibilities to make sure that a user enters an email address that begins with an unspecified number of characters preceding the `@` symbol, followed by a domain.

 Before you get started, watch this [introduction to regular expressions](https://youtu.be/7DG3kCDx53c) and read this [RegEx Tutorial](https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285) to help you identify the different components that make up a regex.
+If you need any additional help, there are several regex resources on the web.
+Feel free to do your own research to find one that can help you complete this Challenge.

 Once you have a better understanding of what these different parts of a regex do, you’ll need to explain what those components do for a specific regex.